Claude Artifact Download Fails or Saves an Empty File

 5. Incognito or third-party cookies are blocked

-Some corporate networks and Safari’s default settings block third-party cookies, which causes Claude’s download auth token to fail with a 401 that the UI never surfaces.
+Some corporate networks, and Safari’s default “Prevent cross-site tracking” setting, block third-party cookies.
+That can make Claude’s download request fail with a 401/403 the UI never surfaces.

-How to spot it: DevTools → Network, filter by download, look for 401/403 responses.
+How to spot it: DevTools → Network, click download, look for any row returning 401 or 403.

 6. Multiple Claude tabs open at once

-Multiple tabs share IndexedDB.
-A stale tab can overwrite the current tab’s artifact reference, so download grabs the wrong version (or nothing).
+Open tabs share IndexedDB.
+A stale tab can overwrite the current tab’s artifact reference, so download grabs the wrong version or nothing.

 Shortest path to fix

 Ordered by ROI.
-The first three solve 80% of cases.
+The first three solve the large majority of cases.

 Step 1: Wait until the artifact is truly finished

 The most common fix is patience.
-Signals it is safe to download:
+Signals that it is safe to download:

 • Title text has stopped changing

-• Claude has started its next reply in the main thread (artifact is “sealed”)
+• Claude has started its next reply in the main thread (the artifact is “sealed”)

-If it’s a code artifact, wait for Claude to say something like “I’ve created the artifact” before clicking.
+For a code artifact, wait for Claude to post its summary (something like “I’ve created the artifact”) before clicking.

-Open a private/incognito window, log in, and repeat the flow.
-If download works there, return to your normal window and disable extensions one at a time:
+First do a hard refresh to clear a stale render: Cmd+Shift+R on macOS or Ctrl+Shift+R on Windows/Linux.
+If the download still fails, open a private/incognito window, log in, and repeat the flow.
+If it works there, return to your normal window and disable extensions one at a time:

 Chrome: chrome://extensions/ → toggle off one by one